-Each school year a committee of teachers of the gifted will review the most recent system-wide test results to establish a pool of potential gifted students.
-The committee will use the criteria of scoring a Level 4 Distinguished Learner or a score in the top 20% when compared to students from the same school and grade level.
+Each school year a committee of teachers of the gifted will review the most recent Northwest Evaluation Association Measures of Academic Progress (MAP) results to establish a pool of potential gifted students.
+The committee will use the criteria of scoring in the 90th Percentile or above based on the middle score of the percentile range.
 From the criteria, the committee will compile a list of students for the committee to review as potentially gifted students.
 From the list of potentially gifted students, each Teacher of the Gifted will complete the following steps.
 A file for each referring student will be established.
 The Gifted Referral Form (Form H) will be filled out for each student referral.